-This edition sees GlobalData Plc's Director of Sales Enablement, Aaron Evans, answer questions on coaching for sales success, and what 'excellence' actually looks like.
+GlobalData Plc's Director of Sales Enablement, Aaron Evans, answered our questions on coaching for sales success, and what 'excellence' actually looks like.

 A qualified coach and practitioner of NLP and neuro-semantics (and one of SEC's Sales Enablement Influencers 2020 😉), Aaron’s also a passionate SaaS sales enablement leader who specializes in highly-immersive, bespoke B2B sales training and coaching experiences.